Overview & Facts

 Mercer County Community College enjoys a diverse student body that brings a variety of background and experiences to campus.
 A brief introduction to Mercer students:

-- More than 13,000 students enroll in one or more credit courses each year.
+- Approximately 11,300 students enroll in one or more credit courses each year.

 - Mercer County residents comprise three-fourths of the student population.